mkathibault/github-slideshow/_posts/0000-01-02-mkathibault.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Have you ever seen miniature doors? no, by mayve"
+"Have you ever seen miniature doors? no, by maybe"
 Use the left arrow to go back!